yingko123/R_Statistics/README.md

 ## Linear Regression to Predict MPG
-Using linear regression, we analyized how various metrics may affect the MPG of MechaCars.
+Using linear regression, we analyzed how various metrics may affect the MPG of MechaCars.
 From below summary table, we can conclude the following:

-* Of the five metrics we analyized, Vehicle Lenght and Ground Clearance show statistically significant correlation to MPG with their P values below 0.05.
-On the other hand, Spoiler Angle and AWD do not show clear correlation to MPG.
-Vehicle Weight may have relationship with a P value slightly above 0.05.
-More sampling could give us better understanding on this factor.
+* Of the five metrics we analyzed, Vehicle Lenght and Ground Clearance show a statistically significant correlation to MPG with their P values below 0.05.
+On the other hand, Spoiler Angle and AWD do not show a clear correlation to MPG.
+Vehicle Weight may have a relationship with a P value slightly above 0.05.
+More sampling could give us a better understanding of this factor.

-* The slope of the linear model is non-zero with three of the five metrics showing correlation to MPG.
+* The slope of the linear model is non-zero, with three of the five metrics showing a correlation to MPG.

-* With a R-squared value of 0.7, this model do a good job predicting the MPG of MechaCars.
+* With an R-squared value of 0.7, this model does a good job predicting the MPG of MechaCars.

 **Summary Linear Regression of Multiple Metrics**</br>